 For many, Britain in the 1930s is the age of the Jarrow Marchers, Orwell’s The Road to Wigan Pier (1937), and the darkening clouds of fascism.
 However, there is another side to the decade.
 GDP grew, in real terms, by an average of 2.14 percent in the 1930s, and by an average of nearly 4 percent between 1934 and 1940.1 As a result, the 1930s was also the age of the vacuum cleaner, the motor car, and the cinema—a time when consumer spending and the middle class grew.

-Given these two possibly conflicting narratives, the Legatum Institute invited an expert panel and distinguished guests to examine Britain’s economic performance in the 1930s and discuss what lessons the decade has for today’s policymakers.
+Given these two possibly conflicting narratives, an expert panel and distinguished guests examined Britain’s economic performance in the 1930s.
+Are there any parallels to be drawn between then and now?
 Scott Urban, an expert on international finance at Hertford College, Oxford, moderated.

 To understand Britain’s particular economic performance in the 1930s, explained Olivier Accominotti, Associate Professor of Economic History at the London School of Economics, is to enter the debate about the causes and ramifications of the Great Depression in general.
 Friedman and Schwartz provide one of the earliest, and certainly one of the most influential, interpretations of the Great Depression.2 They outline how monetary contraction and bank failures were responsible for the magnitude of the economic slump.
 However, their work looked only at the United States.
 Since the 1980s scholars have looked for a common cause for the Great Depression.
 Eichengreen’s seminal work explains how the gold standard and the international monetary framework that existed in the 1930s transmitted deflationary pressure across the globe.3 As a result, not only America but a host of other countries saw deflation and severe economic contraction during the period.